dr3nan/loan/README.md

 I started the process by thinking about the structure of the app, the tools I was goign to use, and installing all needed dependencies.
 Since is such small project, I create a development branch to maintain main branch clean.

-Committing often is key to maintain good practices and make makes turning back from an error easier.
+Committing often is key to maintain good practices and makes turning back from an error, easier.

 I follow by creating a development branch and work in said branch.
 My first approach is to create basic components, and their styling file.
 If I am using TypeScript I create the interfaces and I start building the app.
 Create some state and create minimal handlers and helpers to be able to run the app.